top of page

 Byron and co. have recovered - Lord Sligo is visiting

-S: How's all on the ship?
-Good god Byron! - you are twice as pale as I remember -which is to say - almost transparent
+S: How's all in the infirmary?
+Good god Byron! - you are twice as pale as I remember - which is to say - almost transparent

 B: Hullo Sligo - I have been vomited and purged - but am no longer contagious - though it was a close run thing I assure you